Cldwlkn13/balloonatics/README.md

 #### As an existing customer...
-##### US201 I want to be able to login to my profile so that I can perform actions agaisnt my profile and purchase more products
+##### US201 I want to be able to login to my profile so that I can perform actions agaisnt my profile and purchase more products &check;
     - Given I have navigated to the site
     - When I want to log in
     - Then I can easily do so